rickyzakariap/twt-auto/README.md

 ---

+## Safety Tips

+- Mimic human behavior: use random delays, avoid mass actions.
+- Warm up new accounts with manual use before automating.
+- Limit automation: don't like/follow/tweet too much at once.
+- Use proxies or different IPs for multiple accounts.
+- Watch for captchas or verification challenges—stop if prompted.
+- Stay updated: Twitter changes detection methods often.

+> **No tool can guarantee your account is safe from bans.
+Use at your own risk.**

+---

 # Twitter Multi-Account Automation Bot

 Automate Twitter/X with style.
 Manage multiple accounts, tweet in bulk, like from timeline, and more—all from a beautiful CLI.